The Microsoft Edge web browser does not work very well with Collaborate. Use Google Chrome or Firefox.

 - Remember that students learn in different ways, provide visual and text information, where possible, as a part of the session.

 - A range of media types can be used by screen sharing.
-There is a bite-size guide to support this at this link.

 - Ensure that any resources provided are accessible to all users.
 There is information about preparing accessible resources at this link.

 - Use knowledge checks by including a quiz or a pause for reflection.
 Remember that you have no visual clues as to your students understanding and so these knowledge checks are a crucial component of your session.
-There is information about using knowledge checks at this link.

 - The chat function can be successfully used to ask and answer questions.
 When asking questions (have these prepared on a slide) set a word limit and ensure that an answer or thoughts are provided (within the word limit) on a slide.